14 Top-Rated Beaches in the South of France

 14. Beaches of Menton

-Near the border with Italy, the vibrant sun-drenched village of Menton is one of the top attractions of the Côte d'Azur.
-It's also one of the best places to visit in France for balmy weather and Southern French village charm.
+Near the border with Italy, the vibrant sun-drenched village of Menton is one of the highlights of the Côte d'Azur.
+It's also one of the best places to visit in France for balmy weather and charming Southern French ambience.

 Menton offers a variety of beaches, both public and private, and sandy or pebbly.
 All of the beaches are well maintained and well equipped with facilities.
 The calm, shallow waters are safe for swimming, and lifeguards survey the beaches in July and August.